microsoft/jrt-controller/sample_apps/first_example/Readme.md

 This example assumes that you already have Jbpf and you have already built the Jbpf library without DPDK support (cmake option `-DUSE_DPDK=off`).
 Also, it assumes that you are running all the below steps as root.

 Steps to run the example.
-The following examples use "ubuntu2204" as the OS, but "mariner" could be used too.

 ## Usage